Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 Terminal 1

-NAIA Terminal 1 is where a majority of international flights are serviced.
-It’s the oldest terminal and accommodates an average of six million passengers a year.
-Airlines in this terminal are:
+NAIA Terminal 1, the oldest terminal at the airport, primarily serves international flights and accommodates an average of six million passengers each year.

-Air China, Air Niugini, Asiana Airlines, China Airlines, China Eastern Airlines, Etihad Airways, EVA Air, Japan Airlines, Korean Air, Kuwait Airways, Malaysia Airlines, Oman Air, Royal Brunei Airlines, Saudia, XiamenAir, and international Philippine Airlines flights
+As of November 8, 2024, 19 airlines operate at Terminal 1, including Air China, Air Niugini, Asiana Airlines, China Airlines, China Eastern Airlines, EVA Air, Japan Airlines, Korean Air, Kuwait Airways, Malaysia Airlines, Royal Brunei Airlines, Saudia, XiamenAir, and Philippine Airlines’ international flights.

 Terminal 2

-NAIA Terminal 2 used to be exclusively for Philippine Airlines, also known as PAL, the country’s national flag carrier.
-However, the Schedule and Terminal Assignment Rationalization or STAR program of the Manila International Airport Authority was implemented in 2023, making Terminal 2 a domestic-only terminal.
-All international flights of PAL now depart from Terminal 1.
+NAIA Terminal 2, once exclusively dedicated to Philippine Airlines (PAL), the national flag carrier, has shifted to a domestic-only terminal under the Schedule and Terminal Assignment Rationalization (STAR) program implemented by the Manila International Airport Authority in 2023.
+All international flights for PAL now operate out of Terminal 1.

 Terminal 3